LuisAverhoff/Senti-Server/README.md

 After this, you have officially setup your RabbitMQ server.

 ## Downloading the Required NLTK Modules

-Run this in your python intrepreter shell so you can download the required NTLK modules to run the server.
+Run this in your python intrepreter shell so you can download the required NTLK modules to run the server locally.

 ```
 >>> import nltk